From Nelsons Kitchen

 3. Cook the steaks

-• Heat up a large heavy-bottom pan (you want it fairly hot, but not smoking)
+• Heat up a large heavy-bottom pan (you want it fairly hot, but not smoking) – a cast-iron pan is ideal.

 • Add enough oil to generously coat the bottom of the pan.